 And I’d like to stay that way

-- from her debut album Pieces of You
+From her song I’m Sensitive on her debut album Pieces of You.

 “The truly creative mind in any field is no more than this: A human creature born abnormally, inhumanly sensitive.